Qualify for Unemployment Insurance

 - Business owners.

 - Independent contractors.

 - People who have used all their regular UI benefits as well as any extended benefits.

-You may qualify for Pandemic Unemployment Assistance if you are not eligible for regular Unemployment Insurance and you are unemployed or partially unemployed for a COVID-19 reason outlined under federal law.
+You may qualify for PUA if you were not eligible for regular unemployment benefits and you were unemployed or partially unemployed before September 4 for a COVID-19 reason outlined under federal law.

 These claims are considered an alternative to layoffs.
 If your employer participates in the Work Sharing program, you could receive unemployment insurance benefits if your hours and wages have been reduced.

 - Keep their current job.

 Learn more about the requirements, restrictions, and how to apply for or renew a Work Sharing Plan.